 -

-Hip circles and torso rotation (1 minute) — Dynamic mobility through the spine and hips.
-This serves as active recovery between higher-demand exercises while maintaining movement continuity.
+Hip circles and torso rotation (1 minute): Dynamic mobility through the spine and hips.
+This provides active recovery between higher-demand exercises while maintaining movement continuity.

 -